-This factsheet explains the approach taken by the Ombudsman’s staff when carrying out interviews in relation to a complaint that an elected or co-opted member of a local authority, community council, fire and rescue authority, national park authorities and police and crime panels in Wales have breached their authority’s Code.
+This factsheet explains the approach taken by our staff when carrying out interviews in relation to a complaint that an elected or co-opted member of a local authority, community council, fire and rescue authority, national park authorities and police and crime panels in Wales have breached their authority’s Code.

 Individuals may be contacted by this office because they were directly involved in the complaint, have some knowledge of the subject matter of the complaint or because they can explain or have some responsibility for the procedures and policies of the authority of which the Councillor whose conduct is alleged to have breached the Code is a member.
-This factsheet provides information about the Ombudsman’s role.
+This factsheet provides information about our role.

 Interviews will be conducted face-to-face or by telephone.
 Face-to-face interviews with employees of the body complained about will normally be arranged through that body’s liaison officer; interviews by telephone will normally be arranged by the investigator, who will arrange in advance a suitable time to call you.
 If you would prefer not to be interviewed by telephone, please say so and the investigator will consider arranging to interview you face-to-face.
 As well as taking notes of the interview, the investigator will digitally record the interview to ensure that your statement is accurately recorded.

-It has been the experience of the Ombudsman that almost all witnesses give evidence willingly.
-But you should be aware that the Ombudsman has the same powers as a court of law in respect of the attendance and examination of witnesses.
-The Ombudsman appreciates that, although interviews are conducted as informally as possible, they may sometimes cause a witness anxiety.
+It has been our experience that almost all witnesses give evidence willingly.
+But you should be aware that we have the same powers as a court of law in respect of the attendance and examination of witnesses.
+We appreciate that, although interviews are conducted as informally as possible, they may sometimes cause a witness anxiety.
 You are therefore welcome to have someone with you when you see the investigating officer.
 If you wish to have somebody present at the interview to support you, please let the investigator know who this person will be in good time.
 It should not be someone who is involved in the investigation; they are allowed to be present simply to offer you support and not to answer questions for you.
 Interviews will always be on the record.